FredButBetter/Coding-challenge-scheduling-api/README.md

 1. Clone this git repo
 2. Navigate into the HenryMeds folder just cloned
-3. Install required packages - pip install ./requirements.txt
+3. Install required packages - pip install -r ./requirements.txt
-4. Run app.py - python ./App/app.py
+4. Run app.py - python3 ./App/app.py

 The Flask server will start, and you can now use the api via localhost on port 5000